ParhamInBinary/MyPortfolio/README.md

 # MyPortfolio

-My name is Parham Berenjian and this is a presentation of my professional experience and projects.
+My name is Parham Berejian and this is a presentation of my professional experience and projects.